Tarik-Box/PP1-Idea-0/README.md

 ## Deployment

-The site was deployed to GitHub Pages .
+The site was deployed to GitHub Pages.
 The steps to deploy are as follows:

 * In the GitHub repository, navigate to the Settings tab.
 * From the Code and automation section on the left, select the Pages.